 The same principle applies when a police officer stops an African American man and hassles him and possibly kills him.
 The police are saying, “We have this power, and don’t you forget it.”
 Men abuse their girlfriends or wives for the same reason.
 If there were some clear reason or trigger for the beating, the victim could walk on eggshells and try to avoid that trigger, and thereby make the situation more tolerable.

 To be effective, some power must be held in reserve; power, like money or talent, mustn’t be used up.
-The victim also cannot be capable of forcing a particular reaction from the oppressor.
+This is the principle of surplus power.
+There must be some power held in reserve.
+To maintain this surplus, the victim cannot be capable of forcing a particular reaction from the oppressor.
 An abused child might, for example, tell his father to go fuck himself and the father might just laugh it off or pat the kid on the shoulder.
 But later when the same child ties his shoes improperly, he might get a beating.
 If a prison inmate can spit in the face a guard and provoke a beating, then the guard loses his power.
 The point is, the beating must be unpredictable and seemingly arbitrary.
-The powerful force must be a self-determined system; it decides when and how to exert power.
+The powerful force must be a self-determined system; it decides when, where, and how to exert power.
 This the kind of power Kafka so brilliantly portrayed.

 Terror is opposed to trust, and trust is fundamental to healthy social system.
 In general, social systems want as much trust and predictability as possible.

 Arendt also observed that victims are not chosen arbitrarily, as shown with Richard Ramirez.
 The victim might seem random, but there is typically some sign of vulnerability.
 The abusive parent often selects one child (perhaps the one perceived as the easiest target or the greatest threat) as the primary target, and the police don’t stop and hassle just anyone.
 And the Nazis didn’t select the Jews arbitrarily.